hampel/tlds/README.md

 If you want to change the default Tlds configuration, first publish it using the command:

     :::bash
-    $ php artisan config:publish hampel/tlds
+    $ php artisan vendor:publish --provider="Hampel\Tlds\TldServiceProvider"

-The config files can then be found in `config/packages/hampel/tlds/`.
+The config files can then be found in `config/tlds.php`.

 Configuration
 -------------

-Refer to the configuration files for more details about configuration options.
+Refer to the configuration file  for more details about configuration options.

-__cache.expiry__ - sets the cache expiry time
+__tlds.cache.expiry__ - sets the cache expiry time

-__cache.key__ - sets the key used to store the TLD data in the cache
+__tlds.cache.key__ - sets the key used to store the TLD data in the cache

-__source.type__ - set this to 'url' to retrieve the data from a website (eg IANA), set it to 'filesystem' to retrieve the data from a local source (you'll need to configure a Laravel filesystem 'disk' to make this work).
+__tlds.source.type__ - set this to 'url' to retrieve the data from a website (eg IANA), set it to 'filesystem' to retrieve the data from a local source (you'll need to configure a Laravel filesystem 'disk' to make this work).

-__source.url__ - if source.type is set to 'url', enter the URL to retrieve the data from.
+__tlds.source.url__ - if source.type is set to 'url', enter the URL to retrieve the data from.
 By default this is set to the IANA source file

-__source.disk__ - if source.type is set to 'filesystem', enter the name of the Laravel filesystem disk you have configured in the 'filesystems.disks' configuration option
+__tlds.source.disk__ - if source.type is set to 'filesystem', enter the name of the Laravel filesystem disk you have configured in the 'filesystems.disks' configuration option

-__source.path__ - if source.type is set to 'filesystem', enter the path to the data file relative to the root path configured for the disk in the 'fileystems.disks' configuration option (eg. 'tlds/tlds-alpha-by-domain.txt')
+__tlds.source.path__ - if source.type is set to 'filesystem', enter the path to the data file relative to the root path configured for the disk in the 'fileystems.disks' configuration option (eg. 'tlds/tlds-alpha-by-domain.txt')

 Usage